thebitrebels/git-tresor/README.md

 ```
 Options

   -e, --encrypt              Flag to use encryption mode.
   -d, --decrypt              Flag to use decryption mode.
   -f, --file string          Path to the file that should be en- or decrypted.
+  -dir, --directory string   Path to a directory that should be en- or decrypted.
   -p, --password string      Password that is used to en- or decrypt.
 ```

 To de- or encrypt files you need to set the `-d` or `-e` flag.
 In both cases you need to specify a file and a password.